Maryland governor directs AG to appeal Bladensburg cross decision

 The American Humanist Association said the cross endorses Christianity while ignoring non-Christian veterans.

 “Government war memorials should respect all veterans, not just those from one religious group,” said Roy Speckhardt, AHA executive director, in a statement.
 “Religious neutrality is important in a pluralistic society like ours.”

 But in response, Gov. Harry Logan said on Facebook, "The idea that memorializing our soldiers killed in battle on foreign lands to make the world safe for democracy is somehow unconstitutional goes against everything we stand for as Americans.
 Our administration will fight this unacceptable overreach.
 Enough is enough."

-This week, according to WJLA, he sent a letter to Attorney General Brian Frosh directing him to file an amicus brief in support of an appeal to keep the Peace Cross memorial in Bladensburg.
+, he sent a letter to Attorney General Brian Frosh directing him to file an amicus brief in support of an appeal to keep the Peace Cross memorial in Bladensburg.

 The cross stayed after a federal district court rejected arguments in 2015 that it served primarily as a religious symbol, but the Fourth Circuit Court of Appeals reversed that opinion.

 The case has been remanded to the district court where “the parties are free to explore alternative arrangements that would not offend the Constitution.”